airbnb/streamalert/docs/source/index.rst

 * Supports different types of data (Ex: JSON, CSV, Key-Value, and Syslog)
 * Supports different use-cases like security, infrastructure, compliance and more

+.. note:: Note: Docs are under construction, don't mind the dust!

 Table of Contents
 =======================================